dwulff/academic/content/publication/2018_ThreeGaps.md

 +++
-title = "Modeling choices in delay discounting"
+title = "Three gaps and what they may mean for risk preference"

 # Date first published.
 date = "2018-12-01"